 Ready to Apply?

-Once you meet the transfer admission requirements, you are ready to apply to NC State’s College of Engineering.
+Once you meet the transfer admission minimum recommendations, you are ready to apply to NC State’s College of Engineering.
 The College of Engineering accepts applications primarily for fall transfer.
-Fall transfer applicants should complete any final transfer requirements by the end of the spring semester prior to transfer.
+Fall transfer applicants should complete any final transfer recommendations by the end of the spring semester prior to transfer.
 A small number of highly competitive students for whom it would be beneficial with respect to time to graduation will be considered for spring transfer.
-Competitive spring transfer applicants will exceed all requirements listed above, having more transferable courses and a very high GPA’s.
-No spring transfer applicant with transfer requirements in progress will be considered for admission.
+Competitive spring transfer applicants will exceed all recommendations listed above, having more transferable courses and a very high GPA’s.
+No spring transfer applicant with transfer recommendation courses in progress will be considered for admission.
 Application information (deadlines, how to submit transcripts, application, etc.) can be found at NC State Admissions.

 Select an item below for more information.